Vegas Golden Knights

 The Vegas Golden Knights are a professional ice hockey team based in the Las Vegas metropolitan area.
 The Golden Knights compete in the National Hockey League (NHL) as a member of the Pacific Division in the Western Conference.
 Founded in 2017 as an expansion team, the team is the first major sports franchise to represent Las Vegas.
 The franchise is primarily owned by Black Knight Sports and Entertainment, a consortium led by Bill Foley, with Adrienne Maloof holding a minority stake.
 Their home games are played at T-Mobile Arena on the Las Vegas Strip in Paradise, Nevada.

-One of the few expansion franchises to experience immediate success in North American professional sports, the Golden Knights qualified for the Stanley Cup playoffs in their first four seasons and reached the Stanley Cup Final in their first season.
+One of the few expansion franchises to experience immediate success in North American professional sports, the Golden Knights have qualified for the Stanley Cup playoffs in eight of their first nine seasons and reached the Stanley Cup Final in their first season.
 Their 13 playoff wins en route to the 2018 Stanley Cup Final are the most for a team during their inaugural postseason run.
-In 2023, the club returned to the Stanley Cup Final and won their first Stanley Cup championship, defeating the Florida Panthers in five games.
+In 2023, the club returned to the Stanley Cup Final and won their first championship in their sixth season of existence, becoming the fastest expansion team to win the Stanley Cup in NHL history.